larisala/ime-runestone-server/README.md

 # Runestone Server for IME-USP

-This code contains the modified parts of Runestone Server (version of 5.1.2) to use at University of São Paulo's Institute of Mathematics and Statistics.
+This code contains the modified parts of Runestone Server (version 5.1.2) to use at University of São Paulo's Institute of Mathematics and Statistics.

 The views were modified to create a custom layout for the University and translate some strings to portuguese.